Two By Twelve Founder Emily Mottahedeh is a two-time childhood Cancer survivor committed to changing the lives of people impacted by illness.

 She was diagnosed with Acute Lymphoblastic Leukemia at the age of 5 and relapsed at age 11.
-She has been Cancer-free for almost fifteen years.

 Emily has devoted her time and energy to a variety of causes including The Ronald McDonald House of New York, The Cancer Center For Kids at Winthrop University, and Sunrise Day Camp before starting Two By Twelve.
 Her interest in advocacy and social work was strengthened by experiences working in areas related to child welfare, disability, and education.